emctague/serville/README.md

 The source code for the library is in `dev/serville.js`.
 Modify the testing script in `dev/test.js` to try out your changes and new features.
-You can run these tests with `npm test`.
+You can run these tests with `npm run dev`.

 To build the current version of the server to `serville.js`, simply run `npm run build`.